-FoundationOne®CDx Patient Report Guide
+FoundationOne®Liquid CDx Patient Report Guide

-FoundationOne CDx is a test, ordered by your doctor, that looks for mutations and biomarkers in your cancer's DNA.
+FoundationOne Liquid CDx is a liquid biopsy test, ordered by your doctor, that looks for mutations and biomarkers in your cancer's DNA, using your blood sample.
 The results of this test can help you and your doctor decide together on the next best step in your treatment plan.
 This report guide can help prepare you to review and discuss your test results with your doctor.

-How to Use this Guide:
+How to use this guide:

-Use this guide after your results are ready.

-You can request a copy of your FoundationOne CDx report by contacting our Client Services team at 888-988-3639 or emailing client.services@foundationmedicine.com.

-This guide will walk you through each section, focusing on the first couple of pages of your report, with numbers to call out different parts of the report.

-The report images in this guide are from a sample report, which can help you read your actual report.
+- Use this guide after your results are ready. - You can request a copy of your FoundationOne Liquid CDx report by contacting our Client Services team at 888-988-3639 or emailing client.services@foundationmedicine.com. - This guide will walk you through each section, focusing on the first two pages of your report, with numbers to call out different parts of the report. - The report images in this guide are from a sample report, which can help you read your actual report.
 This guide does not contain your actual report.
-Your report may have a different length of pages from the sample report, which may cause some sections of your report to land on different pages from the sample report.

-A GLOSSARY of key terms is included on the last page of this guide.
+Your report may have a different length of pages from the sample report, which may cause some sections of your report to land on different pages from the sample report. - A GLOSSARY of key terms is included on the last page of this guide.